navbar.jpg (30990 bytes)

 Sun, Part Shade Zones 5, 6, 7, 8, 9 Red Orange flowers

-In the past few years we have seen a well-deserved increase in interest in Geums.
+In the past few years we have seen a well-deserved increase of interest in Geums.
 The rugged, roughly kidney-shaped leaves are cupped and lightly woolly.
 They form a low mound of evergreen foliage from which the numerous flowering stems rise bearing their brightly colored saucer-shaped flowers.
 Dead-heading promotes a second round of blooms.
 Geum `Fire Lake' finds itself at home in our Rose and Clematis border where it underplants a yellow rose.
 Spring and summer. bloom 12 in. x 12 in.

 178-002 Geum rivale